 Those who earn an online master’s degree in information technology have the technical, analytical, and leadership skills to pursue management positions in the field.
 This could include positions as computer systems analysts, database administrators, computer network architects, or information systems managers.
 With the transition of almost all businesses to electronic records and digital communication, information technology graduates face a favorable job outlook.

 According to the U.S. Bureau of Labor Statistics (BLS), the demand for computer and information systems managers is expected to increase by 18% from 2010 to 2020.
 This is faster than the predicted growth of 14% for all occupations.
 The demand for database administrators is expected to grow by 31% over the same time period, the BLS noted.
-The median annual wage for computer and information systems managers in 2010 was $115,780.
+The median annual wage for computer and information systems managers was $115,780.
 This was $73,490 for data base administrators and $77,740 for computer systems analysts.
 However, please keep in mind, these statistics may not reflect actual starting salaries or job openings, which can be influenced by location, level of experience, education, the industry and type of employer, and the general job market.